Dosage form: tablet

 Each Butalbital and Acetaminophen Tablet for oral administration, contains Butalbital, USP 50 mg, Acetaminophen, USP 300 mg.

-In addition each Butalbital and Acetaminophen Tablet contains the following inactive ingredients: Pregelatinized Starch, Microcrystalline Cellulose, Croscarmellose Sodium, Povidone, Crospovidone, Stearic acid and Magnesium Stearate.
+In addition, each Butalbital and Acetaminophen Tablet contains the following inactive ingredients: Pregelatinized Starch, Microcrystalline Cellulose, Croscarmellose Sodium, Magnesium Stearate, D&C Yellow #10 Lake, and FD&C Red #40 Lake.

 Acetaminophen (4'-hydroxyacetanilide), a slightly bitter, white, odorless, crystalline powder, is a non-opiate, non-salicylate analgesic and antipyretic.
 It has the following structural formula: